BradleyA/docker-security-infrastructure/create-docker-TLS-scripts/README.md

     will help configure dockerd on systems running Ubuntu 16.04 (systemd) and Ubuntu 14.04 (Upstart).

-    For systems running Ubuntu 14.04 (Upstart) you can just follow these steps and not use dockerd-configuration-options scripts.
+    For systems running Ubuntu 14.04 (Upstart) you can just follow these steps and not use dockerd-configuration-options script
     Modify the Docker daemon startup configuration file on host two.cptx86.com and restart Docker. sudo vi /etc/default/docker
     DOCKER_OPTS="\